Helen F. James: Career

 Following graduation, James continued to work on hummingbirds with Zusi.
 When his grant ran out, she accepted a position helping Storrs Olson identify fossil birds from the Hawaiian Islands.
 The study of Hawaii's fossil birds, of which there were an abundance of undescribed species, became a long-term collaborative research program for James and Olson.
 (They were married in 1981 but later divorced.)
 From the fossil record, they identified about 60 bird species of Hawaii that had become extinct.
 Through this research on Holocene fossil birds James showed that massive extinctions of birds had occurred following human colonization of the Hawaiian Islands.

 In 2000, James earned a DPhil in zoology from the University of Oxford, with a dissertation on the comparative osteology and phylogeny of the Hawaiian finches (Drepanidini).
 She has also conducted research on the fossil vertebrates and paleoecology of Madagascar, the comparative osteology and phylogenetics of perching birds, and the evolution of island waterfowl.

 James was a founding member of the executive council of the Society of Avian Paleontology and Evolution and serves on the council of the American Institute of Biological Sciences as the member representative for the American Ornithologists' Union.
 She is also an affiliated faculty member at the University of Maryland with the biological sciences graduate program.

-In 2005 and beyond, James was a curator of birds at the National Museum or Natural History.
+In 2005 and beyond, James was a curator of birds at the National Museum of Natural History.